 Trends and Threats

-This species is listed as endangered because its Extent of Occurrence is less than 5,000 km2, its distribution is severely fragmented, and there is continuing decline in the extent and quality of its habitat in northern Madagascar.
+This species has been listed as Endangered because its Extent of Occurrence is less than 5,000 km2, its distribution is severely fragmented, and there is continuing decline in the extent and quality of its habitat in northern Madagascar.
 It has been found in at least two protected areas in Madagascar: the Réserve Naturelle Intégrale du Tsaratanana and Parc National de Montagne d'Ambre (Andreone and Glaw 2008).
+It is now listed as Vulnerable (IUCN 2021).

 Possible reasons for amphibian decline